open62541/open62541/tools/nodeset_compiler/README.md

 The nodeset resolver can be used to identify dependencies between nodesets.
 The main purpose of this tool is to generate custom tailored, stripped-down namespace-zero nodesets.

+The initial implementation has been contributed by 2pi-Labs GmbH specifically for space-constrained embedded platforms (e.g. sensors).

 ## Usage
 Use ``nodeset_resolver.py --help`` for a help output:
 ````